-Only the former method, as explained subsequently, is implemented; the direct integration method is detailed in [Belytschko et al., 1977].
+Currently only the former method, as explained subsequently, is implemented; the direct integration method is detailed in [Belytschko et al., 1977].

-The internal axial force is calculated from the elongation of the beam δ , as given by Equation (7.6), and an axial stiffness:
+Axial Force.
+The internal axial force is calculated from the elongation of the beam $\delta$ , as given by Equation (7.6), and an axial stiffness: